 Put together an information access audit plan and create a recurring reminder to review it every few months.

-For example, your audit plan might want to include reviewing which employees have access to these areas:
+For example, your audit plan might want to include reviewing which employees have access to the below areas, and granting or removing access as your business grows.

 - Network login access

-- Physical access to storefront or back-office via a key or bridge
+- Physical access to storefront or back-office via a key or badge

 Provide firewall security for your Internet connection.

 A firewall is a set of related programs that prevent outsiders from accessing data on a private network.
-Make sure your operating system’s firewall is enabled.
-If employees work from home, ensure that their home system(s) are protected by a firewall.
+Make sure your operating system's firewall is enabled.
+If employees work from home, ensure that their home systems are protected by a firewall or provide them with equipment or software with virtual private network (VPN) access.

 Do your research.

-Technology may not be everyone’s forte or interest, but it’s a part of today’s business environment.
-Protection steps will vary depending on the industry and business size.
+Technology may not be everyone's forte or interest, but it's a part of everyone's lives and all business environments.
+Protection steps will vary depending on the industry and business size, but by adopting a strong plan, you as a business owner can tackle cyber security issues smoothly and in a business-focused manner.

 For more information about practical steps you can take, check out these helpful articles: